aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/save-a-document/_index.md

 Simply use the [Save](https://apireference.aspose.com/words/java/com.aspose.words/document#save(java.lang.String)) method with a file name.
 Aspose.Words will determine the save format from the file extension that you specify.

-The following code example demonstrates how to load and save a document to a file:
+The following code example shows how to load and save a document to a file:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadAndSave-LoadAndSave.java" >}}